adulau/hack-lu-website/talks/index.md

 Bio: Quentin Kaiser
 -------------------

-Quentin Kaiser is currently a Security Engineer at Gremwell, dealing with various tasks such as web and mobile applications penetration testing, social engineering engagements, and audits of network infrastructures.
+Quentin Kaiser is currently working as a Security Engineer, dealing with various tasks such as web and mobile applications penetration testing, social engineering engagements, and audits of network infrastructures.
 His interests gravitates around social engineering, open source intelligence, and Android security.
 During his studies he founded the first hackerspace in the Luxembourg province, located in Bastogne, Belgium: BHackspace.

 Totally Spies!